 In 2008, the District Foundation Board of Directors established a goal to create an endowment of $500,000 by the year 2013.
 This goal was achieved in 2014, and currently stands around $750,000.
 The principal of the fund will remain untouched to continue to earn the highest amount of interest/dividends possible.
-Once fully funded, the endowment is expected to provide around $20,000 per year for funding the Foundation’s Grants & Scholarship Programs.
-This would double our current income sources and allow us assist more Kiwanis Clubs who need some extra funds to complete worthy projects every year.
+The endowment provides around $20,000 per year for funding the Foundation’s Grants & Scholarship Programs.
+The endowment doubles the Foundation’s income sources and allows the District to assist more Kiwanis Clubs with extra funds to complete worthy projects every year.

 What does it mean to “Endow”?

 Endow: to furnish with an income; especially: to make a grant of money providing for continuing support or maintenance.
 We want to endow the current and future children of our Kiwanis District with an inheritance.

 Four ways to help us add to this Endowment: